• Skip to primary navigation

 • Tramonti: Delicious pizza, very nice atmosphere with lights and good wine.

-• Jimenez Bakery & Coffee Shop: They have two locations, both are great.
+• Jimenez Bakery & Coffee Shop: They have two locations for Costa Rican pastries and coffee.
 Taty’s location serves hot breakfasts.

 • Taco Taco: Great tacos and burritos.
 My favorite is the baja del mar.